 Get the most recent version from the Maxima-MacOS subsection, which will be a single package.

 The download instructions and links can be found in the Maxima on Android page.

 In systems not included in the previous list or if you want to build a more recent Maxima version or with a different Lisp flavor, get the source code from the Maxima-source subsection.
 Unpack the file and follow the instructions given in file INSTALL, which can also be read on-line.

 The most recent development version of the source code can be downloaded from the GIT repository.
 That page shows the git command that should be used to obtain a complete copy of the repository.
 After getting the code, follow the instructions in INSTALL.git.

 For Windows a nightly build can be downloaded from Wolfgang Dautermann's Website that also provides detailled results of compilation and testbench runs on many different lisps.
 For Ubuntu Linux nightly builds of maxima are provided at launchpad.net.
-There is no guarantee that the sbcl or the gcl flavour of maxima contained in this build will work on other debian-based systems, as well, as it depends on an exact sbcl or gcl version.
-But the clisp flavour (that is also part of the package and will be used by default) normally does.

 If the snappy apps infrastructure is installed (Info on installing it manually is here) the following command installs a distribution-independent, though large nightly build of maxima + wxMaxima on entering the following command:

 Even if there is no guarantee that a nightly build will work the maxima team tries to keep its codebase as stable as possible which means that if something is broken in the nightly build which did work in the release this information normally is important for the developers.